 For nine years I lived in a freak house.
 I'm not talking about my family, necessarily, but about the house itself.
 I lived in one of the most upscale suburbs and school districts in the country--but our house was a falling-down rental at the end of a long, rutted driveway.
 It wasn't exactly The Glass Castle, more like Grey Gardens without the money.

 Today that driveway is a smoothly paved road through a development of multimillion-dollar houses in Westchester County.
-But in my memory it lives on as a hellish byway of broken asphalt, ancient patch jobs and loose gravel that scared away parents and children, and ruined Halloween (and many other days as well).
+But in my memory it lives on as a hellish byway of broken asphalt, ancient patch jobs and loose gravel that scared away parents and children, and ruined Halloween (and many an undercarriage).

 When the access to your house involves a quarter mile of bottoming out, you'd better believe you won't have too many visitors.
 Factor in darkness and you've definitely got the place to yourself.
 I remember when I used to be driven home by dads after a night of babysitting: they would stop their precious Benz or Caddy at the beginning of the driveway and shine their headlights to guide me as I stumbled home.
 Hey, thanks for the ride!
 By the way, your son's a pyromaniac!